MichaelAuricht/tech-blog/README.md

 ## Description

-A simple messageboard style app not unlike twitter or a forum.
+A simple messageboard style app not unlike a blog or a forum.

 ### Functionality